Arrondissements of Paris

 Arrondissement 14 - Observatoire

 A lively arrondissement, especially around the Montparnasse Boulevard, where the Tour Maine Montparnasse (located in the adjacent 15th arrondissement) dominates the skyline.
-Not far from this skyscraper is the Montparnasse cemetery, where many famous French citizens are buried.
-A popular tourist attraction in this arrondissement are the catacombs, which can be accessed at the Denfert-Rochereau square.
+Not far from this skyscraper is the Montparnasse Cemetery, where many famous French citizens are buried.
+A popular tourist attraction in this arrondissement are the catacombs, which can be accessed from the Denfert-Rochereau square.
 The observatory of Paris nearby gave the 14th arrondissement its name.

 Arrondissement 15 - Vaugirard